Home Page

 Applications for these scholarships are made through the University of New England.

-AWET Undergraduate Project Scholarships
+AWET Undergraduate Project and Masters by Coursework Scholarships

-The Trust supports 15 Undergraduate Project Scholarships per year (available to suitable applicants from any University), each of which is valued at $6,000 - with $3000 being allocated to the student and the balance to the University to fund its support for the student.
-These scholarships are available to Honours or other appropriate undergraduate students undertaking a one year research project relevant to sheep and wool.
+The Trust supports 15 Undergraduate Project Scholarships per year (available to suitable applicants from any University), each of which is valued at $7,000 – with $3500 being allocated to the student and the balance to the University to fund its support for the student.

-Applications for these scholarships can be made directly to the Trust (download application form) and must be supported by an academic referee from the University at which the student is or intends to enrol (download form for academic referee's reference).
+Applications for these scholarships must be made directly to the Trust and must be supported by an academic referee from the University at which the student is enrolled or intends to enrol.

 VET Sector